smnorris/fwapg/docs/01_setup.md

 ## Create the database

-If you are not loading to an existing database, create a new one with a command like this:
+If you are not loading to an existing database, create a new one:

-    psql -c "CREATE DATABASE $PGDATABASE" postgres
+    createdb $PGDATABASE

 ## Data load and optimization